SHOWS AND TICKETS

 This electrifying rock adaptation of the classic play is a landmark musical by Duncan Sheik and Steven Sater.
 Daring and inventive, it is an exhilarating journey of teenage self-discovery as well as a celebration of youth and rebellion.

 As Ed, a widower, prepares to celebrate Christmas, he calls his three grown sons back to the family home.
-Games are played, Chinese food is ordered, and brotherly pranks and trashtalk distract them from the ongoing issue that threatens to ruin the festivities: when personal identity is essential and privilege is a problem, what is a straight white man to do?
-Playwright/Director Young Jean Lee takes an outside look at the traditional father/son play narrative, shedding new and often hilarious light on a story we think we know all too well.
+Games are played, Chinese food is ordered, and brotherly pranks and trash talk distract them from the ongoing issue that threatens to ruin the festivities: When personal identity is essential and privilege is a problem, what is a straight white man to do?
+Playwright and director Young Jean Lee takes an outside look at the traditional father-son play narrative, shedding new light and hilarity on a story we think we know.